qazi-humayoon/Portfolio/README.md

 ## Getting Started

-Follow these instructions to set up the project locally on your machine.
+To set up your own portfolio website using this repository, follow these steps:

 1. Clone the repository: